TL;DR

 When this is the right job for AI

-- You have a real backlog (not “we should do X someday”).
+- You have a real backlog (concrete items, not “we should do X someday”).

-- You will own the final calls — AI proposes a sequence; you commit.
+- You will own the final commit.
+AI proposes a sequence; you decide what ships.

 What to feed the AI

-- Dependencies you know about (“export needs the search index refactor first”)
+- Known dependencies (“export needs the search index refactor first”).

 Copy-ready prompt

-Goal: stabilize search + ship export feature to beta.
+Goal: stabilize search and ship the export feature to beta.

 Anti-goals: do NOT start the agentic-eval rewrite.